frontend-fun/react-hooks-typescript-tome/docs/4-state/forms.md

 ## EditMode

-The `EditMode` component has two states controlled by a switch: the default state shows text indiciating the user's name and whether they are a student, and then the alternate state is an editable form for editing the user's name and whether they are a student.
+The `EditMode` component has two states controlled by a switch: the default state shows text indicating the user's name and whether they are a student, and then the alternate state is an editable form for editing the user's name and whether they are a student.

 * You will need state to handle the component being in "edit mode", the user's name, and whether or not the user is a student.
 * Initially, the component is NOT in edit mode, the user's name is literally the string `Your Name` (as in, that exact string, not your actual name), and the user IS a student.